 It also has the added benefit of reducing the warping effect on the raft itself.

-The Raft Air Gap is very useful and what it does is allows the raft to be broken off from the print by providing a gap between the raft and the model.
+The Raft Air Gap is very useful and what it does is allow the raft to be broken off from the print by providing a gap between the raft and the model.
 It defaults at 0.3mm but increasing it to 0.4mm works better for me to remove the prints nicely.

 You don’t want the gap to be too far since it can result in the model letting go of the raft during the printing process.

-The Raft Top Layer Settings are done pretty well with default settings, though if you are experincing issues with rough top layers, you can increase the default value of 2 to 3 or 4, or increase the Raft Top Layer Thickness.
+The Raft Top Layer Settings are done pretty well with default settings, though if you are experiencing issues with rough top layers, you can increase the default value of 2 to 3 or 4, or increase the Raft Top Layer Thickness.

 What is the Difference Between a Raft & a Brim?